celenityy/Phoenix/README.md

 Congratulations, you're done.
 Similar to the rest of the Phoenix project, your prefs will auto-update, and you can set any overrides you wish through the about:config.
 You can just sit back, relax, & enjoy.

-# Manual Mode *(Not recommended)*
+# ⚠️ Manual Mode *(Not recommended)* <a name="manual-mode-not-recommended"></a>

 By default, Phoenix leverages Mozilla's [Centralized Management](https://support.mozilla.org/kb/customizing-firefox-using-autoconfig#w_centralized-management) feature to automatically update its configurations.
 This allows fast, easy updates & fixes as needed, regardless of your platform.
-Phoenix's Policies are updated separately, through the [AUR](https://aur.archlinux.org/packages/phoenix-policies) on Arch Linux, [COPR](https://copr.fedorainfracloud.org/coprs/celenity/phoenix-policies/) on Fedora, the [MPR](https://mpr.makedeb.org/packages/phoenix-policies) on Debian/Ubuntu/Derivatives, & our [Homebrew](https://brew.sh/) [Tap](https://codeberg.org/celenity/Dove-Policies-macOS) on macOS. **This is typically set-up & handled through our install scripts, and this is the set-up we would recommend most users stick to.**
+Phoenix's Policies are updated separately, through the [AUR](https://aur.archlinux.org/packages/phoenix-policies) on Arch Linux, [COPR](https://copr.fedorainfracloud.org/coprs/celenity/phoenix-policies/) on Fedora, the [MPR](https://mpr.makedeb.org/packages/phoenix-policies) on Debian/Ubuntu/Derivatives, & our [Homebrew](https://brew.sh/) [Tap](https://codeberg.org/celenity/Dove-Policies-macOS) on macOS.

+> [!CAUTION]
+>**This is typically set-up & handled through our install scripts, and this is the set-up we would recommend most users stick to.**

 However, if this is not desirable for you & your situation, you can manually install Phoenix with the following steps: